Record $9.6B spending plan heads to New Mexico governor

 Medicaid reimbursement rates are crucial benchmark for funding health care in New Mexico.
 More than 980,000 people -- or nearly 47% of the state population -- are enrolled in Medicaid health care for people living in poverty or on the cusp.

-State health care and insurance regulators are bracing for an exodus of an estimated 85,000 residents from Medicaid as the federal COVID-19 health care emergency expires along with special Medicaid enrollment provisions.
+Separately, a bill aimed at lowering medical malpractice liability at independent health care facilities to ensure affordable insurance advanced on a 40-2 vote of the state Senate.
+Legislators say a state patient compensation fund will help ensure financial protection for medical patients who are harmed.

-The state Senate prepared Wednesday was scheduled to debate and possibly vote on a suite of proposed tax credits, cuts and rebates worth more than $1 billion in foregone state income.
+The state Senate was scheduled Wednesday to debate and possibly vote on a revised suite of proposed tax credits, cuts and rebates.